josmar-crwdstffng/angular/aio/content/guide/setup-local.md

 If you are new to Angular, you might want to start with [Try it now!](start), which introduces the essentials of Angular in the context of a ready-made basic online store app for you to examine and modify.
 This standalone tutorial takes advantage of the interactive [StackBlitz](https://stackblitz.com) environment for online development.
-You don't need to set up your local environment until you're ready.
+You do not need to set up your local environment until you are ready.

 </div>